mjholder/JsonToGraphite/README.md

 Graphite Setup and Json converter + instructions

 ### Dependencies
-Note: This was created on a Centos 7 system
+Note: This was created on a Centos 7 system and most of the commands will require root privilages/sudo

 * Python-cffi
 ```